glitchgirl/android-developer-class/notes.md

 April 2 Notes:
 - code along
+- shared preferences (this is the old way)
+- files storage
+  - i felt like these two sessions were really short and i wish they would have spent more time on it

 --- spring break! ---

 April 13 Notes:
 - code along
 - HTTP request basics

-- shared preferences (this is the old way)
+April 14 Notes:
+- JSON parsing / file parsing
+- code along
-- files storage
+- Async task
-  - i felt like these two sessions were really short and i wish they would have spent more time on it